List of teams and organizations in DC Comics: Legion of Super-Rejects

 The Legion of Super-Rejects are a group of failed Legion of Super-Heroes applicants who were rejected for possessing the same powers as a pre-existing member.
 They consist of Phantom Lad (Solon Darga), a Bgtzlian with the same abilities as Phantom Girl; Calorie Queen (Taryn Loy), a Bismollian with the same abilities as Matter-Eater Lad; Magno Lad (Kort Grezz), a Braalian with the same abilities as Cosmic Boy; Esper Lass (Meta Ulnoor), a Titanian with the same abilities as Saturn Girl; Micro Lad (Lalo Muldron), an Imskian with the same abilities as Shrinking Violet; and Chameleon Kid (Toog Lintens), a Durlan with the same abilities as Chameleon Boy.

 M

 Madmen

 The Madmen are a team of villains in the DC Comics universe.
 They were originally owned by Charlton Comics, but DC later acquired the rights to the characters.The Madmen first appeared in Blue Beetle #3 (1967) and were created by Steve Ditko and David Glanzman.

 The Madmen are a group of gangsters and enemies of Blue Beetle who wear colorful costumes and facepaint.
-The group's leader, Fleeter, later gains the ability to control others via touch.
+The Madmen became a more persistent annoyance to Blue Beetle.
+The group's leader, Farley Fleeter, begins working at Georgetown University to steal drugs.
+While there, he is involved in an accident that gives him the power to mentally control anyone he touched.
+He uses this power to create an army of Madmen, but is defeated in a confrontation with Hawk and Dove.

-In Infinite Crisis, the Madmen join Alexander Luthor Jr.'s Secret Society of Super Villains before Wild Dog, Crimson Avenger, and Vigilante kill most of them.
-The survivors briefly battle the third Blue Beetle, Jaime Reyes.
+During the Infinite Crisis storyline, the Madmen are invited to join Alexander Luthor Jr.'s Secret Society of Super Villains.
+During a battle in Metropolis, most of the Madmen are killed by Wild Dog, Crimson Avenger, and Vigilante.